 Transmission loss affects consumers, in the long run, because the more energy that’s lost in transmission, the more AEMO has to purchase from generators to meet demand, potentially driving up the spot price of electricity.

 The amount of power that’s lost in transmission depends on three key factors:

 - The distance of the generator from customers.
-The further that energy has to travel, the more is lost as heat.
+The further the power has to travel, the more is lost.

 - The voltage and resistance of the transmission line.

 - The amount of power flowing through the line.

 Current is power divided by voltage.
 So, for instance, if you halve the voltage of the line, but keep the power flow the same, you’ll double the current.